iskerwin/netcli-highlight-Dracula/README.md

 - Copy the config file to your home dir: `cp .chromaterm.yml ~/.chromaterm.yml`
 - If you use **bash** as your shell, issue: `echo 'ssh() { /usr/bin/ssh "$@" | ct; }' >> ~/.bash_profile`
 - If you use **zsh** as your shell, issue: `echo 'ssh() { /usr/bin/ssh "$@" | ct; }' >> ~/.zshrc`
 - Prefix your command with ct.
-It's that simple.`ct ssh somewhere` , `ct ssh somewhere` or `ct screen somewhere`
+It's that simple.`ct ssh somewhere` , `ct telnet somewhere` or `ct screen somewhere`

 ### Persistence